Sunday, December 18, 2022

 Fire In The Minds Of Men: Origins of the Revolutionary Faith, didn't stop at the French Revolution.
 Billington showed how the same pattern later resulted in the communist revolutions of Marx and Engels.
 Indeed, American Professor Antony Sutton had for years been compiling documents showing how Joseph Stalin could not have come to power in Russia had he not been secretly financed by American bankersthe same bankers who bankrolled Hitler's massive war machine.

-How Conservatives Were Tricked Into Believing They Belong On The Right The problem with adopting political labels -or worse, imposing such labels on others- is that meanings are fluid and often little understood.
+The problem with adopting political labels -or worse, imposing such labels on others- is that meanings are fluid and often little understood.
 For example, while today the word "radical" has a negative connotation, that wasn't always so.
-As constitutional

-scholar Gordon Wood has shown, America's founders were proudly radical in the true meaning of the word.
+As constitutional scholar Gordon Wood has shown, America's founders were proudly radical -in the true meaning of the word.
 The word "radical" means "root" (as does the word "radish," a vegetable that is pretty much nothing but a root).
 In contrast to the monarchies that had ruled all of Europe for centuries, the founders were attempting to return to the roots of proper government, such as had existed with the ancient Israelites.
 The law of Moses prized the individual's right to self-determination, which stood in contrast to the monarchies that had ruled all of Europe for centuries since.

 One of the things the Founders were aware of was that the Israelites recognized God as their judge, their lawgiver, and their king (Isaiah 33:22).
 So for more than three centuries the Israelites did very well without an earthly king ruling over them.
 That was what made them a peculiar people: unlike all the nations around them, the Israelites had no king.